 Are there up and coming young photographers with excellent portfolios?
 Of course there are, and more power to them as healthy competition is essential, but experience is still a valuable commodity that should figure high in a client's list of requirements.
 Is this just sour grapes and wallowing in self-pity by me and my ilk?
 I'd like to think not and that quality, like cream, will always rise to the top.

-Over the next few pages you will read about the change in attitudes to software, tests and trials (so essential to maintain the leading edge), comparisons with new and old equipment and ventures that may, or indeed may not develop into something tangible.
+Over the next few pages you can read about the change in attitudes to software, tests and trials (so essential to maintain the leading edge), comparisons with new and old equipment and ventures that may, or indeed may not develop into something tangible.

 Ramblings - The Wayward Thoughts of a Photographer